Gail Godwin: Height of Godwin's career

 By 1976 Godwin was a successful writer and novelist who had published three books: The Perfectionists, Glass People, and The Odd Woman.
 The Odd Woman was the longest and most widely recognized of the three.
-Several short stories by Godwin were published in prominent magazines like Harper's Esquire, Ms. and the Paris Review, where she was often featured on the cover.
+Several short stories by Godwin were published in prominent magazines like Harper's Esquire, Ms. and The Paris Review, where she was often featured on the cover.
 Godwin was awarded grants from the National Endowment for the Arts (1975–76) and the John Simon Guggenheim Memorial Foundation (1975–76).

 Throughout her career, Godwin worked consistently with her agent, John Hawkins, but worked with several different publishing houses.
 Godwin's early books were published by Knopf.
 After the editor for The Perfectionists, David Segal, died suddenly of a heart attack, Robert Gottlieb from Knopf became her editor for her next four books.
 Godwin credits Gottlieb for much of the success of her early works.
 Later on, when Godwin's then-recent books were less widely read, USA Today commented that this could be in part because she was no longer working with Gottlieb.
 After Knopf, Godwin contracted with Viking, who offered larger advances and more publicity for her books.

 During the years 1982 to 1991, Godwin produced another collection of short fiction and four more novels.
 According to Publishers Weekly, it was A Mother and Two Daughters (1982) and A Southern Family (1987) that substantially expanded her readership.
 These novels remained on bestseller lists for an extended period of time.
 Godwin's earlier works had sold an average of less than 8,000 copies, while A Mother and Two Daughters sold more than 1.5 million.
 It was the most popular of Godwin's early works and the first time she had written a narrative from the point-of-view of multiple characters.
 In 1987, Godwin was awarded the Janet Heidinger Kafka Prize for her work on The Southern Family.

-By the early 2000s, five of Godwin's books had made the New York Times Bestsellers List and three were finalists for the National Book Award.
+By the early 2000s, five of Godwin's books had made The New York Times Best Seller list and three were finalists for the National Book Award.